PatrickKreitzberg/PatrickKreitzberg.github.io/index.md

 * Add sliding parameters/changes to surface mass balance
 * Check that it obeys the resolution input each time
 * Change surface to being above the geoid not above average sea level
+* Add checkbox to remove used colormaps from memory
 * <b>MODEL</b>
     * Pause/play button for model run-back
 * <b>STATIC PLOTTER</b>